 — Paul Andrews, Family Business United

-What you will learn in the HBR Family Business Handbook:
+What You Will Learn in the Harvard Business Review Family Business Handbook:

 - How to decode your family business by understanding the influence of key individuals, multidimensional relationships, and system dynamics

 - Why ownership brings with it the power to either destroy your business or position it to thrive across generations